amsalugetasew/10_Academy_AI_Mastery_kifiya_Week_5/README.md

 # 10_Academy_AI_Mastery_kifiya_Week_5
-10_Academy_AI_Mastery_kifiya_Week_4
+10_Academy_AI_Mastery_kifiya_Week_5
-# Machine Learning Project
+# Machine Learning (specifically LLM) Project

 ## Overview
-This project aims to predict [your goal] using machine learning techniques.
+This project focuses on fine-tuning  LLM’s for Amharic Named Entity Recognition (NER) system that extracts key business entities such as product names, prices, and Locations, from text, images, and documents shared across these Telegram channels.
+The extracted data will be used to populate EthioMart's centralised database, making it a comprehensive e-commerce hub.

 ## Project Structure
-- `src/`: Source code for the project.
+- `src/`: Source extracted data from telegram for the project.
 - `notebooks/`: Jupyter notebooks for experimentation.
 - `tests/`: Unit tests for project validation.
-- `scripts/`: Utility scripts for running tasks.
+- `scripts/`: Utility scripts for running tasks, like codes for data scrapping, loading,     preparation, transformation, and LLM.

 ## Setup
 1. Clone the repository.